DePaul hosts Georgetown after Epps’ 31-point game - WTOP News

 Chicago; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Georgetown faces the DePaul Blue Demons after Jayden Epps scored 31 points in Georgetown’s 90-85 loss to the St. John’s Red Storm.
+BOTTOM LINE: Georgetown takes on the DePaul Blue Demons after Jayden Epps scored 31 points in Georgetown’s 90-85 loss to the St. John’s Red Storm.

+The Blue Demons are 3-12 in home games.
+DePaul ranks ninth in the Big East with 28.6 points per game in the paint led by Elijah Fisher averaging 6.1.

 The Hoyas are 1-14 in Big East play.
-Georgetown has a 2-3 record in games decided by 3 points or fewer.
+Georgetown gives up 77.4 points to opponents while being outscored by 5.9 points per game.

-DePaul is shooting 42.0% from the field this season, 6.6 percentage points lower than the 48.6% Georgetown allows to opponents.
-Georgetown averages 71.5 points per game, 10.0 fewer points than the 81.5 DePaul gives up to opponents.
+DePaul’s average of 6.0 made 3-pointers per game is 1.6 fewer made shots on average than the 7.6 per game Georgetown allows.
+Georgetown’s 41.6% shooting percentage from the field this season is 6.7 percentage points lower than DePaul has given up to its opponents (48.3%).

-TOP PERFORMERS: Chico Carter Jr. is averaging 11.5 points and 3.5 assists for the Blue Demons.
+TOP PERFORMERS: Da’Sean Nelson is averaging 10.1 points for the Blue Demons.

 Epps is averaging 17.7 points and 4.3 assists for the Hoyas.